dox-boop/Self-Valet-Parking-and-Obstacle-Avoidance-Vehicle-ESP32/README.md

   }

-  // STATE: PARKING BAY DETECTION (3-SIDED ENCLOSURE) if (F < 20 && L < LEFT_T && R < RIGHT_T) {
+  // STATE: PARKING BAY DETECTION (3-SIDED ENCLOSURE)
+  // Assumes parked if covered by obstacles in all 3 directions right around the threshold if (F < 20 && L < LEFT_T && R < RIGHT_T) {
     performParking();
     return;